aGiant/trading_optimization/README.md

   - prepared data using predicted stock prices for next 7 days
   - correlation matrix was caculated
   - return per day
+- outputs:
+  - which stock to buy/sell
+  - how many units
+  - used capital

 Example under Linux using GLPK:
 ```